proxmox/ceph/ceph/doc/rados/configuration/osd-config-ref.rst

 number of shards can be controlled with the configuration options ``osd_op_num_shards``, ``osd_op_num_shards_hdd``, and ``osd_op_num_shards_ssd``.
-A lower number of shards will increase the impact of the mClock queues, but may have other deliterious effects.
+A lower number of shards will increase the impact of the mClock queues, but may have other deleterious effects.

 Second, requests are transferred from the operation queue to the operation sequencer, in which they go through the phases of